How to Spend 48 Hours in Edinburgh

 The Real Mary Kings Close

 The Real Mary King’s Close is a warren of hidden streets and spaces that the everyday people of Edinburgh don’t often see.
 Back in the 1600’s, Mary King’s Close and its neighbouring Closes were once the heart of Edinburgh and some of the busiest streets.
-They were open air and would see a number of traders operating and selling their goods to the Old Town’s residents.

 These streets are now hidden away underground, shrouded in myths and mysteries, with blood curdling tales of ghosts and murders, and of plague victims being walled up and left to die.
 Research and archaeological evidence has revealed to us what life truly was like back in the 15th century.